MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Introduction

 \section{Introduction}

 3D shape generation is a long-standing research problem in computer vision and computer graphics with applications in autonomous driving, augmented reality, etc. Conventional approaches mainly leverage multi-view geometry based on stereo correspondences between images but are restricted by the coverage provided by the input views.
 With the availability of large-scale 3D shape datasets and the success of deep learning in several computer vision tasks, 3D representations such as voxel grid~\cite{3dr2n2, tulsiani2017multi, yan2016perspective} and point cloud~\cite{yang2018foldingnet, fan2017point} have been explored for single-view 3D reconstruction.
-Among them, triangle mesh representation has received the most attention as it has various desirable properties for a wide range of applications and is capable of modeling detailed geometry without high memory requirement. \\ Single-view 3D reconstruction methods~\cite{wang2018pixel2mesh,huang2015single,kar2015category,su2014estimating} generate the 3D shape from merely a single color image but suffer from occlusion and limited visibility which leads to low quality reconstructions in the unseen areas.
+Among them, triangle mesh representation has received the most attention as it has various desirable properties for a wide range of applications and is capable of modeling detailed geometry without high memory requirement.

+Single-view 3D reconstruction methods~\cite{wang2018pixel2mesh,huang2015single,kar2015category,su2014estimating} generate the 3D shape from merely a single color image but suffer from limited visibility due to occlusion and high dependency on training views leading to weaker generalization to different input views, resulting in low quality reconstructions.
 Multi-view methods~\cite{wen2019pixel2mesh++,3dr2n2,kar2017lsm,mcrecon2017} extend the input to images from different viewpoints which provides more visual information and improves the accuracy of the generated shapes.
 Recent work in multi-view mesh reconstruction~\cite{wen2019pixel2mesh++} introduces a multi-view deformation network using perceptual feature from each color image for refining the meshes generated by Pixel2Mesh~\cite{wang2018pixel2mesh}.
-Although promising results were obtained, this method relies on perceptual features from color images which do not explicitly encode the objects' geometry and could restrict the accuracy of the 3D models.
+Although promising results were obtained, this method relies on perceptual features from color images which do not explicitly encode the geometry of the objects and could restrict the accuracy of the 3D models.
+The work is also constrained by the topology of the initial shape, an ellipsoid, which limits the accuracy of the shapes from subsequent refinement modules.